Avaiga/taipy-getting-started/README.md

 You can use Taipy GUI without Taipy Core and vice-versa.
 However, as you will see, they are incredibly efficient when combined.

 Each step of the **'Getting Started'** will focus on basic concepts of *Taipy*.
-Note also that every step is dependant on the code of the previous ones.
+Note also that every step is dependent on the code of the previous ones.
 After completing the last step, you will be able to create your own Taipy application.
 So, without further delay, let's begin to code!

 ## Steps:
 > Packages needed: *taipy*, *scikit-learn*, *statsmodels*